 There are different types of resins – Natural and synthetic.
 The latter includes mainly two types – Thermoplastic resin and thermosetting resin.

-Thermosetting resins are one of the largest liquid plastic groups available out there: nylon and polyurethanes are prime examples.
+Thermosetting resins are one of the largest liquid plastic groups available: nylon and polyurethanes are prime examples.

 Below is a table comparing the factors between both: